tbarn/new-website/pages/for-hire.md

 ## Testimonials from folks who have worked with me

-To give a bit more of an idea of what it's like to work with me, here are some testimonials from folks that have first hand experience working with me:
+To give a bit more of an idea of what it's like to work with me, here are some testimonials from folks who have first-hand experience working with me:

 > _"Taylor is a passionate, intelligent, and hardworking engineer.
 I've worked with Taylor for several years and would hire her again in a heartbeat.
 Taylor has helped hundreds if not thousands of companies adopt and use our platform, both in person and in her work improving our SDKs, docs, guides, and developer community._